smohanty0714/spring-boot-eureka-zuul/README.md

 Spring Boot Zuul  and Eureka
 ------------------------------
-This example demonstrates the main features of the Zuul API gateway integrated into spring cloud :
+This example demonstrates the main features of the Zuul API gateway integrated into spring cloud :<br>
 •	Service auto registration via eureka
 •	Service registration by address
 •	Service registration by service ID